-Investor Relations (IR) is a key component of the Bank's corporate governance framework, promoting transparency, and active engagement with investors, analysts, credit rating agencies, and other external parties.
-The unit communicates the Bank's strategic direction and financial and operating results with its stakeholders by participating in various conferences and road shows in key global financial markets and conducting one-on-one meetings, conference calls, and briefings.
-The IR unit also ensures timely and accurate dissemination of material and relevant information through official disclosures via PSE EDGE, the company website, and media.
-From time to time, members of the Senior Management team join the IR team in investor meetings and corporate access activities to impart more insights on the Bank's operations.
+Investor Relations is a key component of the Bank's corporate governance framework, promoting transparency and active engagement with investors, analysts, credit rating agencies, and other external stakeholders.
+The unit communicates the strategic direction, as well as financial and operating results of the Bank by means of media and analysts' briefings; participation in investor conferences, roadshows, conference calls and one-on-one meetings; and official disclosures via PSE EDGE, company website, and through the media, if necessary or if applicable, to ensure timely and accurate dissemination of public, material and relevant information.
+From time to time, the Investor Relations Unit is joined by other members of the Senior Management team in investor meetings and corporate access activities in order to impart more insights on BDO's operations.

-The IR Unit also regularly conveys feedback from investors and analysts and prepares shareholder and industry analysis reports to Senior Management and to the Board, for a better appreciation of market sentiment towards the Bank as well as to provide updates on shareholder developments and industry performance.
+The Investor Relations Unit also regularly conveys feedback from investors and analysts and prepares shareholder and industry analysis reports to Senior Management and to the Board, for a better appreciation of market sentiment towards the company as well as to provide updates on shareholder developments and industry performance.
 (Recommendation 11.1, SEC CCG)